ehw-fit/zynq-nvdla-faultinjection/README.md

 This repository contains a modified NVDLA accelerator for the Zynq UltraScale+ platform.
 It utilizes [Tengine](https://github.com/OAID/Tengine) for neural network inference.
 The primary outcome of this project is the emulation of faults within the system.

-This is an example repository, it will be further improved if the paper will be accepted - we will include the necessary steps to create the software level (now you can find them here https://leiblog.wang/NVDLA-Xilinx-FPGA-Mapping)
+This is an initial review-version of the repository, it will be further improved - we will include the necessary steps to create the software level (now you can find them here https://leiblog.wang/NVDLA-Xilinx-FPGA-Mapping)

 ## Project Overview